 Do you have any plans to retire?
 No, I keep going because I like to do the work.
 That’s what happens, if you like your work you’ll get on.

-Interview Nathan Dytor + Emma de Clercq Photography + Video Panos Damaskinidis Special Thanks Anthony Mancinelli, Jane Dinezza + the team at Fantastic Cuts Websitefantasticcuts.com
+Interview Nathan Dytor and Emma de Clercq Photography & Video Panos Damaskinidis Special Thanks Anthony Mancinelli, Jane Dinezza & the team at Fantastic Cuts Websitefantasticcuts.com

 “From writing the play, I’m aware of how vast, nuanced, beautiful and delicate barbershops can be.
 Also, how ridiculously funny, over the top, exaggerated and naturally theatrical those spaces are.” – Inua Ellams